Skip to content

 The 2023 Halton Region Cancer Report, which compares cancer rates across the region, including Burlington, Halton Hills, Milton, and Oakville, indicated that Halton’s rates for both lung cancer and overall cancer incidence remain below Ontario’s averages.

-Online messages in recent weeks sparked worry over the Joshua Creek neighbourhood, with local organizers saying the area was high in cancer numbers, due to being build in the same spot as a former landfill.
+Online messages in recent weeks sparked worry over the Joshua Creek neighbourhood, with local organizers saying the area was high in cancer numbers, due to being built in the same spot as a former landfill.

 This sparked worries over possible soil or water contaminations - though no reviewed evidence backs up these claims.